Mayfield West

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Mayfield West has an income level below the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Mayfield West is $53,253, with an average income of $62,451.
-These figures compare to those for Rest of NSW, which are $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, estimates for September 2025 would be approximately $57,971 (median) and $67,984 (average).
-The 2021 Census data shows that household, family, and personal incomes in Mayfield West rank modestly, between the 41st and 51st percentiles.
-Income brackets indicate that the $1,500 - $2,999 bracket dominates, with 34.2% of residents (732 people), which is similar to the surrounding region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Mayfield West, with only 81.2% of income remaining, ranking at the 38th percentile.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 4th decile.
+The suburb of Mayfield West had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
+The median income among taxpayers in Mayfield West was $53,253 and the average income stood at $62,451.
+This compares to figures for Rest of NSW which were $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates would be approximately $57,971 (median) and $67,984 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Mayfield West all ranked modestly, between the 41st and 51st percentiles.
+Income brackets indicated that the $1,500 - $2,999 bracket dominated with 34.2% of residents (732 people), similar to the surrounding region where 29.9% occupied this bracket.
+Housing affordability pressures were severe in Mayfield West, with only 81.2% of income remaining, ranking at the 38th percentile.
+The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income